 RE Agreed Syllabus: Agreed Syllabus: Agreed Syllabus: 1.6 Who is a Muslim and how do they live?
 1.6 Who is a Muslim and how do they live?
 Unit 1:4 What is the 'good news' Christians Unit 1:6 part 1 Part 2 believe Jesus brings?
 Unit 1:6 continued from Autumn 1 Make sense of belief: 1.5 Why does Easter matter to Christians?
-Make sense of belief: • Recognise the words of the Shahadah and Make sense of belief: • Tell stories from the Bible and recognise a that it is very important for Muslims link with the concept of 'Gospel' or 'good Recognise that Incarnation and Salvation news' Identify some of the key Muslim beliefs are part of a 'big story' of the Bible about God found in the Shahadah and the 99 Give clear, simple accounts of what Bible names of Allah, and give a simple description • Tell stories of Holy Week and Easter from texts (such as the story of Matthew the tax of what some of them mean the Bible and recognise a link with the idea collector) mean to Christians of Salvation (Jesus rescuing people) Give examples of how stories about the Recognise that Jesus gives instructions to Prophet show what Muslims believe about Understand the impact: people about how to behave Muhammad Give at least three examples of how Understand the impact: Understand the impact: Christians show their beliefs about Jesus' death and resurrection in church worship • Give at least two examples of ways in which Give examples of how Muslims use the at Easter Christians follow the teachings studied about Shahadah to show what matters to them
+Make sense of belief: Recognise the words of the Shahadah and Make sense of belief: Tell stories from the Bible and recognise a that it is very important for Muslims Wake Selise of Bellet. link with the concept of 'Gospel' or 'good that it is very important for ividsinins Recognise that Incarnation and Salvation news' • Identify some of the key Muslim beliefs are part of a 'big story' of the Bible neus about God found in the Shahadah and the 99 are part of a significant and since Give clear, simple accounts of what Bible names of Allah, and give a simple description Tell stories of Holy Week and Easter from texts (such as the story of Matthew the tax of what some of them mean the Bible and recognise a link with the idea collector) mean to Christians of Salvation (Jesus rescuing people) · Give examples of how stories about the Recognise that Jesus gives instructions to Prophet show what Muslims believe about Understand the impact: people about how to behave Muhammad Give at least three examples of how Understand the impact: Understand the impact: Christians show their beliefs about Jesus'